ComPHPPuebla/restful-extensions/src/ComPHPPuebla/Validator/README.md

 ```

 You can additionally pass a second argument to `ValitronValidator`'s constructor with the path to a
-translation file for the error messages.
-The file should return an array like the following:
+translation file (`en.php`) for the error messages.
+The file should return an array like the
+following:

 ```php
 return [